kdullerud/Projects/README.md

 # Projects
 Various projects worked on, including recreational and from classes
-Includes: Create-a-Robot game, Game of Life,
+Includes: Create-a-Robot game, Game of Life.